brickcap/openresty_examples/book.md

 The important thing to keep in mind here is that the directive always runs after the standard `http_rewrite_module`.
 So if you are using both keep that in mind.

-The purpose of rewrite_by_lua is to lua-fy the nginx rewrite phase which rewrites is basically used to:-
+The purpose of rewrite_by_lua is to lua-fy the nginx rewrite phase which is basically used to:-

 > change request URI using regular expressions, return redirects, and conditionally select configurations.